Leaves of absence

 You’re eligible for this leave if you’ve worked at Adobe for more than 12 months, you’re in good standing with the company, business conditions can accommodate your request, you have exhausted your accrued paid time-off balance, and there is no other time-off plan you can use.

-Special reasons leave FAQs
+Unpaid personal leave FAQs

 What happens to my benefits while I’m on unpaid personal leave?